LaunchCodeEducation/lchs/src/chapters/local-dev/introduction.rst

 .. admonition:: Tip

    To put an icon for the CLI on your desktop, right-click on the *Git Bash* name in the start menu.
 Select the *Add Shortcut To Desktop* option.
+Another option pins GitBash to the taskbar.

 Chromebook Users
 ^^^^^^^^^^^^^^^^